Top 12 Examples Of Great SEO and UX from Ecommerce WebsitesHow to

 - Microdata.
 Typically meeting the Schema.org standard, microdata is an interesting case.
 While it is intended to provide clarity to search engines about what page content consists of, it also serves the user in two ways: firstly, it encourages the content creator to cover a wide range of information, and secondly, it allows them to sometimes find the information they're looking for directly in Google (not good for getting clicks, admittedly, but if the featured snippet has clear attribution, it will earn goodwill for the brand).

 All this said, most of the examples I'm using focus on broader design elements.
 Why?
 Quite simply, because most websites of a decent quality today will handle everything above very sensibly.
+By the way, you can check out the statistics on some interesting UX facts and users' behaviour to make sure that it's true.
 Notably, any website built using a standardized CMS will default to a logical URL structure and title system, and breadcrumb systems are easy to implement.

 Ultimately, the differentiation in the best sites comes down to design elements swaying the all-important On-Page metrics.
 Let's now take a look at the examples I promised!